 Professor Oren Froy of the Agriculture, Food, and Environment department, Hebrew University, says that a high-fat diet may help weight loss.
 The trick is to include fats in regularly scheduled meals.
 We’ve written about different food theories here on Green Prophet, including a debate on if organic food is really healthier.
-Eating according to schedule, wrote Froy in an article published in the journal of the Federation of American Societies for Experimental Biology, helps the body metabolize food better and burn it up instead of packing it away in the tissues.
+Eating according to schedule, wrote Froy in an article published in the journal of the Federation of American Societies for Experimental Biology, helps the body burn it up instead of packing it away in the tissues.

 Prof. Froy and his research team probed the current theory that obesity results when mammal’s metabolisms are disrupted by irregular eating, or when lots of fats are eaten.
 It seems that they proved the first to be true, and the second questionable.
 Their conclusions are based on an 18-week study conducted on mice.

 The researchers observed four groups of mice.
 The test group was given a high-fat diet and allowed to eat only at the same times and for the same lengths of time, every day.
 Of the control groups, one was allotted low-fat (presumably high-carb) foods, also on schedule.
 The second group received the same low-fat diet but was allowed to eat as much and as often as desired.
 The third control group ate a high-fat diet at will.

 The mice eating plenty of fats on a schedule gained less weight than any of those in the control groups.
 Although allotted the same amount of daily calories, the mice eating a high-fat diet at will gained the most weight.
 The scheduled high-fat eaters also metabolized their food more efficiently than any of the others; that is, they burned off fat in the intervals between feedings rather than storing it in their bodies.

 Losing weight is less about cutting out fats, concludes Froy, than scheduling when to eat them.